Partnerships to Improve Community Health (PICH) Grant: A QCHI Project

 - Increasing the availability and quality of healthful foods in the Rock Island Project Area.

-- Increasing the number of elementary schools that have increased physical activity opportunities through Safe Routes to School Travel Plans.
+- Increasing the number of elementary and middle schools that have increased physical activity opportunities through Safe Routes to School Travel Plans.

 - Implementing an interactive web-based trails map to increase access to physical activity opportunities in the Quad Cities Metropolitan Planning Area.